Cimbali/pympress/README.md

 # Contributing

+Feel free to clone this repo and use it, modify it, redistribute it, etc, under the GPLv2+.
+A [number of contributors](https://github.com/Cimbali/pympress/graphs/contributors) have taken part in the development of pympress and submitted pull requests to improve it.

 **Be respectful of everyone and keep this community friendly, welcoming, and harrasment-free.
 Abusive behaviour will not be tolerated, and can be reported by email at me@cimba.li − wrongdoers may be permanently banned.**

-Feel free to clone this repo and use it, modify it, redistribute it, etc, under the GPLv2+.
-Pympress has inline sphinx documentation ([Google style](http://www.sphinx-doc.org/en/latest/ext/example_google.html), contains rst syntax), and the [docs folder](https://github.com/Cimbali/pympress/tree/master/docs/) contains the documentation generated from it, hosted on [the github pages of this repo](https://cimbali.github.io/pympress/pympress.html).
+Pympress has inline sphinx documentation ([Google style](http://www.sphinx-doc.org/en/latest/ext/example_google.html), contains rst syntax), and the [docs generated from it are hosted on the github pages of this repo](https://cimbali.github.io/pympress/).

 ## Translations

-If you want to add or contribute to a translation, check [pympress’ page on POEditor](https://poeditor.com/join/project/nKfRxeN8pS).

 ![Czech: 100%](https://img.shields.io/badge/%F0%9F%87%A8%F0%9F%87%BF%20Czech-100%25-0f0)
 ![French: 100%](https://img.shields.io/badge/%F0%9F%87%AB%F0%9F%87%B7%20French-100%25-0f0)